elipollock/elipollock.github.io/_posts/2019-01-19-website-project.md

 git commit -m "insert message"  # Now you commit the changes to the local repo.
 The -m tag allows you to write a short message about what you changed in the commit. git push origin master  # This adds your changes to the version hosted by GitHub.
 In a minute or two, your site should update!
 ```
 You can also use the GitHub Desktop app if you have a fear of the command line.
 Or, you can directly edit the repo on GitHub!
+This is probably the easiest option for making blog posts.

+### Customizing your theme
+This obviously depends on the theme that you decided to use, but there are a few general points worth noting for people with no experience in web development:
+- Be careful with the sizing of logo files or icon files.
+I had never heard of a favicon before working on this site, but it's the tiny little picture that appears in the tab when a browser goes to your website.
+This has to be saved to a .ico file, and the image needs to be a certain number of pixels.
+Pay attention to the default icon sizes, and make your own icons through a generator like https://www.favicon.cc/.
+- The config.yml file is going to be very important.
+Make sure you edit all of the relevant information there.
+- Make sure you pick a theme that is well-documented and tells you how to customize it if you have no idea what you are doing.
+This may seem obvious but the lure of a cool theme can be strong.

 ### Local editing
-Under construction.
+It is possible to build your site on your local machine, and see changes at a localhost address without making the site go live.
+This is probably a very useful thing to be able to do, and if/when I figure it out I'll update this section.
+However, for now I don't have that workflow set up.

+## Conclusions
+I hope this post was useful to anyone who may have chanced across it.
+At the very least, it will serve to document some of what I learned in case I ever need to make another website.